Introduction

 The Castle – 1673

 In 1689, British Governor Edmund Andros fled to Castle Island after King James II was overthrown in England.
-Edmund Andros attempted to streamline the authorities in New England by bringing them more under the king’s control.
-One of the acts he tried to enforce was the Navigation Act, which prohibited using any foreign ship to land in England and banned the colonies from exporting certain products to any other country except England.
+Andros had attempted to centralize authority in New England by bringing it more under the king’s control.
+One of the acts he sought to enforce was the Navigation Act, which prohibited the use of foreign ships to land in England and restricted the colonies from exporting certain products to any country other than England.

 The Castle – 1692